KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ## Publicity Engine

+Website easy to use

+Multiple Admin

+Youth Leadership Initiative

+Involving various areas of the church

 ## Example Budget and Plan

 The Facebook advertisement program defaults to $50 spend for 1 week, advertising to both genders, ages 18 to 65+.

 ## Traditional Methods

 All of the traditional methods of advertisement should continue to be updated on an ongoing basis, including the new website info.
+This is low-hanging fruit.

 * Website/Facebook Page
 * Find-a-Church